un-nerv/flask-receipt-manager/README.md

-# This is start of my journey
+# This is Most powerfull Receipt manager powered by AI